 b.
 Official original transcripts sent directly to the Graduate Admissions Office from all institutions listed on the application.
 They must bear the official seal and the school registrar’s signature.
 For non-English language transcripts, two original language transcripts and two official original translated transcripts in English must be provided.
 Any unusual transcript records (i.e., low grades, probations, incompletes) must be addressed in the Statement of Objectives.
 Photocopies, unsealed transcripts, and personal copies are not accepted.

 Note: for course work completed at any University of Hawaii campus, transcripts are not required.
 The Office of Graduate Education Student Services will obtain UH transcripts on behalf of applicants.

-The Statement of Objectives serves as a means of judging an applicant’s writing ability, and must be in essay form between 500 and 1,000 words long.
+a.
+Statement of Objectives: should summarize the applicant’s motivation for pursuing the certificate, and include specific objectives for the planned course of study.
+The Statement of Objectives also serves as a means of judging an applicant’s writing ability, and should be in essay form, roughly 1,000 words long.

 b.
 Two completed Recommendation Forms (fillable PDF document).
 Applicants must complete the first section before providing the form to their references, who should be faculty members, librarians, and/or employers.
 Completed forms must be sealed by the referees and sent directly to the LIS Program.
 Inform referees that Program policy allows students to view their personal folders, which includes these letters, unless the applicant waives the right to examine the recommendation form.